mmajcica/DeploySsrs/README.md

 </Folder>
 ```

+Values that you see in double curly braces are placeholders that are going to be substituted in the release just before the deployment.

-Following is an example of how will this configuration file translate.
+Following is an example of how will this configuration file translate in SSRS.

 ![Example](images/ssrs-deployed.png)

-Some more information about the configuration file and various options.
+### More information about the configuration file and various options
-Values that you see in double curly braces are placeholders that are going to be substituted in the release just before the deployment.

 Datasources are to be specified in a configuration file and they are not importable as .rds files.
 This is so that they can easily be manipulated on per environment basis.
+Not all of the authentication types are implemented for datasources.
+Prompt credentials are not supported.

-The same values can be passed in also as a json file with the equivalent structure.
+The same configuration can also be expressed as a json file with the equivalent structure.

+## Release notes

+* 1.0.1 - Initial release

 ## Contributing